hydephp/develop/docs/creating-content/documentation-pages.md

 Welcome to the Hyde Documentation Pages, where creating professional-looking documentation sites has never been easier.
 Using the Hyde Documentation module, all you need to do is place standard Markdown files in the _docs/ directory, and Hyde takes care of the rest.

-What is "the rest", you may ask?
-Well, for starters:

-- Hyde compiles your Markdown content into a beautiful static HTML page based on [the Lagrafo frontend](https://github.com/caendesilva/lagrafo)
-- A sidebar (which is responsive) is automatically created based on your Markdown files
+Hyde compiles your Markdown content into beautiful static HTML pages using a TailwindCSS frontend, complete with a responsive sidebar that is automatically generated based on your Markdown files.
+You can even customize the order, labels, and even groups, of the sidebar items to suit your needs.

-    - If you have an `index.md` in the `_docs/` directory, it will be used as the sidebar header
-    - You can even [customize the order and labels](#sidebar-page-order) of sidebar items
-- If you have an `index.md` in the `_docs/` directory, a link to it will be added to the site navigation menu named "Docs".
+Additionally, if you have a `_docs/index.md` file, the sidebar header will link to it, and an automatically generated "Docs" link will be added to your site's main navigation menu, pointing to your documentation page.

-- If you have a Torchlight API token in your .env file, Hyde will even automatically enable Syntax Highlighting for you.
-  See more about this in the [extensions page](extensions#torchlight).
+If you have a Torchlight API token in your .env file, Hyde will even enable syntax highlighting automatically, saving you time and effort.
+For more information about this feature, see the [extensions page](extensions#torchlight).

 ### Best Practices and Hyde Expectations